manikantanynala97/IllumioAssignment/README.md

 - The lookup table must be in CSV format with no headers.
 - The log file and lookup table must be named `flow_logs.txt` and `lookup.csv`, respectively.
 - The program does not support custom log formats.
-- Assuming the tagCount to be counted only according to the flow logs basically if the dstport,protocol key is found then basically count as tagged or else untagged.
+- Assuming the tagCount to be counted only according to the flow logs basically if the dstport,protocol key is found then basically count as tagged or else untagged
+- Assuming the port,portocol combination count to be taken only from the flow logs.
-- Assuming the port, portocol combination is between the dstport,protocol not srcport,protocol so basically I am taking it from parts[6] which is dstport and parts[7] which is protocol (you can see in the FlowLogParser.java and taking the reference from the amazon flow log records)
+- Assuming the port, portocol combination is between the dstport,protocol not srcport,protocol so basically I am taking it from parts[6] which is dstport and parts[7] which is protocol (you can see in the FlowLogParser.java and has taken the reference from the amazon flow log records -> https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html)

 ## Requirements